lesleyxyz/node-firewalla/README.md

+# node-firewalla
 Package to talk your firewalla box & API

 If you want to get your firewalla token, or want to help reverse engineering firewalla, checkout [firewalla-tools](https://github.com/lesleyxyz/firewalla-tools/)

+If you like my work, give this reposiitory a `⭐` or [Buy Me A Coffee ☕](https://www.buymeacoffee.com/lesleyxyz)

 # Examples
 ```js